mvolkmann/blog/src/web-dev-tips.md

 "npm scripts" are custom command strings that are defined in `package.json` files.
 Nearly all JavaScript-based web development projects use these.
-To add one, edit a `package.json` file, find or add a top-level `scripts` property whose value is a JSON object.
+To add one, edit a `package.json` file and find or add a top-level `scripts` property whose value is a JSON object.
-The keys of this object are script names and the values are the corresponding command strings.
+The keys of this object are script names, and the values are the corresponding command strings.
 For example, the following npm scripts run the Prettier and ESLint tools on all the applicable files in a Svelte project.